paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2010-01-26-south_island.md

 title: A Small Taste of the South Island
 series: australasia_2009
 date: '2010-01-26 00:07:49 +0000'
-excerpt: Having arranged my flights into and out of New Zealand before I had decided upon a full itinerary -- departing from Wellington rather than an airport further south -- meant I had little time to really explore the South Island.
+excerpt: Having arranged my flights into and out of New Zealand before deciding upon an itinerary, meant I had little time to really explore the South Island.
 image:
   src: 2010/01/south_island_overlander.jpg
   caption: The Overlander during its lunchtime stop at National Park railway station